What are Some Causes for Swollen Fingers?

 1. Exercises to Eliminate Tingling and Fluid Retention

-- You can decrease the retention of fluids by moving your fingers like the picture above.
-This movement makes your blood flow and pumps excess fluids out.
+- You can decrease the retention of fluids by moving your fingers like the picture above specifies.
+This movement increases your blood flow and pumps excess fluids out.
 Simply move your thumb inwards and outwards repeatedly.
-Something this simple allows you to reestablish the balance of fluids.
+Something this simple exercise allows you to reestablish the balance of fluids, and get rid of your swollen fingers.

 - Another exercise that is also great is to put your palms together (as if you are praying) and raise them above your head.
 This will also help balance out your circulation.